nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 <!-- TODO: Order | explain why help command is the 1st -->
 ### Print a help message: `help`

+If you need help at any point in time, you may use the `help` command. \
-Prints out the help message with a brief explanation of the available commands.
+This prints out the help message with a brief explanation of the available commands.
 If one or more commands are provided as arguments, the info messages for the indicated commands will be printed.
-If invalid commands are given as arguments, Patient Manager will print an error message to inform the user that the command does not exist.

 Usage: `help [OPTIONAL_COMMAND]...`